Clustering and Pruning in Causal Data Fusion: Obtaining Identifying Functionals

 In the case of a single observational data source, Theorems~\ref{thm:pruningfunctional} and \ref{thm:clusteringfunctional} apply to all identifying functionals due to the completeness of do-calculus \citep{shpitser2006, huang2006}.
 Do-calculus has also been shown to be complete for specific constrained instances of the general causal effect identifiability problem, such as $g$-identifiability, where the set of input distributions $\sI$ is of the form $\{ p(\+ v \cond \doo(\+ z_i)) \}_{i=1}^n$ for a collection of subsets $\{\+ Z_i\}_{i=1}^n$ of $\+ V$ \citep{kivva2022revisiting}.
 Note that in the $g$-identifiability problem, the set of inputs can also include $p(\+ v)$ if $\+ Z_i = \emptyset$ for some $i$, but excludes several other types of input distributions such as conditional distributions, conditional interventional distributions, and joint distributions of subsets of variables.
 It is not known whether do-calculus is complete for the unconstrained case of the general causal effect identifiability problem.

 We note that it is sometimes beneficial to exclude specific inputs from consideration if only a subset of inputs is necessary for identification.
 Suppose that we have a set of input distributions $\sI$ and a subset $\sJ \subset \sI$ such that Theorem~\ref{thm:pruningfunctional} or Theorem~\ref{thm:clusteringfunctional} applies to $\sJ$ but not $\sI$.
 If a causal effect of interest is identifiable in the pruned or clustered graph from $\sJ'$, where $\sJ'$ is the corresponding set of restricted input distributions or clustered input distributions, we can readily apply the relevant theorem to $\sJ$ instead to obtain the identifying functional.
 For instance, consider a simple graph $X \rightarrow Y \rightarrow Z$, with input distributions $\{p(x, y), p(x\cond z)\}$.
 As the causal effect $p(y\cond \doo(x))$ is identifiable from $p(x, y)$ alone in this graph, we can remove $Z$ by Theorem~\ref{thm:Yancestors}, even though the input $p(x\cond z)$ does not satisfy the conditions by applying the theorem with $p(x, y)$ as the sole input distribution.
+We note that the number of possible subsets $\sJ$ is $2^{|\sI|}$, meaning that finding a suitable subset may be computationally challenging when the number of input distributions is large.
+However, it is often not necessary to check all subsets for the following reasons.
+In the case of pruning, the conditions in Theorems~\ref{thm:Yancestors}--\ref{thm:isolated} can be checked independently for each input distribution.
+Similarly in the case of clustering, the validity of a specific clustered input distribution $p(\+ a'_i \cond \doo(\+ b'_i), \+ c'_i)$ is independent of other clustered inputs whenever $T \in \+ A'_i \cup \+ B'_i \cup \+ C'_i$ as can be observed from the conditions checked by Algorithm~\ref{alg:idinvariant} in the if-block starting on line~\ref{line:abc}.